BelkaDev/GoogleTts/README.md

 * Cli text to speech or textual translations
 * Language selection and automatic detection
 * Real-time translation and cross-language speech
-* Word filtering and pattern changes
+* Patterns filtering
-* Read highlighted text
+* Read current selection

 ### How to use?
 **Text-to-speech**